-To find Primary Application Packet that has been transferred to State Records follow the steps in the table below:
+To find a Primary Application Packet that has been transferred to our custody follow the steps in the table below:

 |1||Identify at least one of the following:

-You can search for Primary Application packets that have been transferred to State Records with or without the PA number in our catalogue.
+You can search for Primary Application packets that have been transferred to us with or without the PA number in our catalogue.

-Tip: Remember you will need to provide the number of the Primary Application packet(s) when completing your request or preorder form.
+Tip: Remember you will need to provide the number of the Primary Application packet(s) and the series number when completing your request.